 When you move out of a rental, you should thoroughly clean the kitchen and bathroom since this will make a big difference when it comes to getting your deposit back.
 Here are a few items that people usually forget about or don’t consider important:

 The dishwasher.
-Many people don’t even know this, but dishwashers need to be cleaned regularly because many bacteria can accumulate inside them over long periods of use.
+Many people don’t even know this, but dishwashers need to be cleaned regularly because many bacteria can accumulate inside them.
 The best trick here is to run one dishwasher cycle with vinegar.
 Afterward, you can place a cup of baking soda inside it and leave it there for an entire day to eliminate the smell of vinegar.

 The oven.
 Nobody enjoys cleaning the oven since it’s very time-consuming because of all the fat that has accumulated inside it over time.
 But be assured that your landlord will notice if you don’t clean it.
 For this particular task, it’s essential to have the right cleaning products to make your job easier.